clungu/clungu.github.io/_posts/2020-03-14-Building_an_AI_mechanical_nose.md

 tags:
     - consulting
     - real projects
-    - health
+    - healthcare
 ---

 # We work with cool projects

-One of the companies that I collaboratw with (i.e. [Tecknoworks](www.tecknoworks.com)) deals with a lot of interesting projects, but besides the projects themselves, there's also a nice mix off cool pieces of equipment.
+One of the companies that I collaborate with (i.e. [Tecknoworks](www.tecknoworks.com)) deals with a lot of interesting projects, but besides the projects themselves, there's also a nice mix off cool pieces of equipment.
 One example of such equipment is the [Breathomix](https://www.breathomix.com/) [eNose](https://www.breathomix.com/spironose-2/) device.

 <img src="../../assets/images/2020-03-14-Building_an_AI_mechanical_nose_files/e_nose.png" alt="Drawing" style="width: 300px;"/>